CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode VOP3A: 291 (0x123) for GCN 1.2
 Syntax: V_MAC_F16 VDST, SRC0, SRC1
 Description: Multiply FP16 value from SRC0 by FP16 value from SRC1 and
 add result to VDST.
-It applies OMOD modifier to result.
+It applies OMOD modifier to result and it flush denormals.
 Operation:
 ```
 VDST = ASHALF(SRC0) * ASHALF(SRC1) + ASHALF(VDST)